Unlock the Power of AI

 END;

-If you want to add a computed column to the result table, execute the following statements to perform data synchronization:
+If you need to add computed columns to the result table, execute the following statements for data synchronization:

 -- Create a temporary table named user_with_changed_id based on the source table user.
 You can define a computed column.
 The following sample code defines the computed_id column that is calculated based on the id column of the source table.